Jobs and Talent — 8 min

 Rely on tools like Loom to record videos for questions and updates, and share those updates in public spaces like Slack a channel.
 The goal is to make the status of ongoing work visible to all, so everyone can stay productive in their time zone and on their schedule.

-It’s up to managers and leaders to set the right example with asynchronous communication.
+It’s up to managers and leaders in the remote workplace to set the right example with asynchronous communication.
 They must stay proactive with tool usage, respect calendar boundaries, and regularly meet with their reports to make sure they have everything they need to succeed.

 See also: Easy communication guidelines for remote teams